Duty of Care in Illinois Injury Cases Explained

 Is “duty of care” the same as “standard of care”?

-They are related but not identical.
-Duty of care is the basic legal responsibility to be careful toward another person.
-Standard of care describes the specific level of care required in that situation—for example, how a reasonably careful truck driver, surgeon, or nursing home should act under the circumstances.
+They’re related but not identical.
+Duty of care is the basic legal obligation to be careful toward another person.
+Standard of care describes the specific level of care required in that situation—for example, what a reasonable truck driver, surgeon, or nursing home administrator should do under the circumstances.

 Who decides if someone owed me a duty of care?

 In most cases, the judge decides whether the law recognizes a duty of care based on the relationship and the facts.
-If there is a duty, the jury then decides whether the person used reasonable care or breached that duty.
+Once we establish that a duty existed, the jury then decides whether the defendant used reasonable care or breached that duty.

 What if there was no police report for my accident?

-A police report can help, but it is not required.
-Lawyers can use photos, witness statements, medical records, company documents, and expert testimony to prove how the incident happened and what duty was breached, even without a formal report.
+A police report helps, but it’s not required.
+We can use photos, witness statements, medical records, company documents, and expert testimony to prove how the incident happened and what duty was breached, even without a formal report.
+In fact, some of our strongest cases have been built without police reports.

 Can I still bring a case if I did something wrong too?

 Often yes.
-Under Illinois’ modified comparative fault rule, you can still recover money as long as you are not more than 50% at fault.
-Your share of fault reduces your recovery, but it does not automatically wipe it out unless you cross that 51% line.
+Under Illinois’s modified comparative fault rule, you can still recover money as long as you’re not more than 50% at fault.
+Your percentage of fault reduces your recovery, but it doesn’t automatically eliminate it unless you cross that 51% threshold.

 Does duty of care apply in nursing home and hospital cases?

 Yes.
-Nursing homes, hospitals, and medical providers all have duties of care based on medical standards, licensing rules, and patient rights.
-When they ignore those duties and a resident or patient is harmed, it may support a negligence or wrongful death claim.
+Nursing homes, hospitals, and medical providers all have duties of care based on medical standards, licensing regulations, and patient rights laws.
+When they breach those duties and a resident or patient is harmed, it may support a negligence or wrongful death claim.

 How do I know if what happened to me is “negligence” or just bad luck?

-Negligence usually involves violating a simple safety rule—speed limits, fall-prevention steps, basic nursing care, or standard medical practices.
-A free consultation with a lawyer can help you sort out whether what happened was truly an unavoidable accident or the result of someone breaking a duty of care.
+Negligence usually means someone violated a simple safety rule—speed limits, fall-prevention steps, basic nursing care, standard medical practices.
+Bad luck is a meteor hitting your car.
+A free consultation with a lawyer can help you sort out whether what happened was truly unavoidable or the result of someone breaking a duty of care.

 Talk With a Peoria Personal Injury Lawyer